hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/WEEK 1/Phase 4/README.md

-# Post-CTS Timing Analysis using OpenROAD (Sky130)
+# CTS Timing Analysis using OpenROAD (Sky130)

 ---

 # Overview

-After completing Placement and Clock Tree Synthesis (CTS), the next objective was to analyze how the insertion of the physical clock network affected the timing behavior of the design.
+After completing Floorplan and Placement, the next objective was to analyze how the insertion of the physical clock network affected the timing behavior of the design.

 Unlike pre-CTS analysis, where clocks are assumed to be ideal, post-CTS timing analysis considers the actual clock buffers and routing delays introduced during Clock Tree Synthesis.